Saurav1375/Astroid-Dodger-AmazonQCLI/README.md

 │   └── sound_manager.py
 └── main.py
 ```

-## Adding Custom Assets

-You can add your own assets to enhance the game:

-1. **Sound Effects**: Place .wav files in the `assets/sounds/` directory with the following names:
-   - laser.wav
-   - explosion.wav
-   - player_hit.wav
-   - powerup.wav
-   - wave.wav
-   - game_over.wav
-   - menu_select.wav

-2. **Images**: Place image files in the `assets/images/` directory.

-3. **Fonts**: Place font files in the `assets/fonts/` directory.

 ## Extending the Game

 The modular structure makes it easy to extend the game with new features: